enasequence/read_docs/retrieval/programmatic-access/taxon-based-search.rst

 =========================================

-As an example, let's look at a search that will return all reads of the taxon `'ant fungus garden metagenome (797283)' <https://www.ebi.ac.uk/ena/browser/view/797283>`_.
+As an example, let's look at a search that will return all reads of the taxon `ant fungus garden metagenome <https://www.ebi.ac.uk/ena/browser/view/797283>`_.

-The `ENA Discovery Portal API<https://www.ebi.ac.uk/ena/portal/api>`_ can be used to tailor powerful and complex searches across the archive.
+The `ENA Discovery Portal API <https://www.ebi.ac.uk/ena/portal/api>`_ can be used to tailor powerful and complex searches across the archive.
 This API returns a report of the results of your search in TSV or JSON format.
 See the Swagger interface or API docs for full usage details.

 For the purpose of a simple taxon based search, the query that would be run would use the parameter **tax_eq(**<tax_id>**)**.

-The following search would provide all accessions and descriptions for raw reads which are from 'human gut metagenome'
+The following search would provide all accessions and descriptions for raw reads which are from human gut samples (the default format is a tsv):
-samples:

 .. code-block:: bash